MarlenAnalytics/Particle_Identification/README.md

 ## Objective

 The goal of this project is to simulate the use of time-of-flight (TOF) techniques for particle identification (PID) based on the relativistic velocity (β) of particles with varying masses and momenta.
-Detector uncertainties are taken into account and the timing resoluation is estimated so that four specific particles (electrons, pions, kaons, and protons) can be distinguished.
+Detector uncertainties are taken into account and the timing resolution is estimated so that four specific particles (electrons, pions, kaons, and protons) can be distinguished.

 ### Constants and Kinematics